 Looking at the layout for 1920, when entering through either the Eldon Street or Arnold Avenue entrances visitors would have encountered a fountain in the centre of the park.
-Entering via the Eldon Street entrance, in the west of the park there was a musician’s stage with rose gardens and seating areas on the periphery.
-To the north-east of the park was a pond for water plants, as well as a glasshouse beside the Eldon Street entrance.
+Entering via the Eldon Street entrance, to the left hand side of the park there was a musician’s stage with rose gardens and seating areas on the periphery.
+Beside the rose garden was a pond for water plants, as well as a glasshouse near the Eldon Street entrance.

 Turning to the present day diagram, the fountain that once dominated the centre of the park has been replaced by a rose garden surrounded by a seating area.
 The musician’s stage was converted into an amphitheatre and the pond is now a children’s play area with a cafe next to it.
 Additionally, an underground car park has been constructed under the current water feature where the glasshouse once stood.